 Keep up with what's happening at PARCC.

 Commissioner John B. King, Jr. serves on the Governing Board.
 Kristen Huff, Senior Fellow, Assessment at the University of the State of New York Regents Research Fund, is the K-12 Lead for PARCC in New York.
 David Crook, University Dean for Institutional Research and Assessment at The City University of New York, Jennifer Sattem, Fellow, New York Regents Research Fund, and Nancy Willie-Schiff, Assistant Provost at The State University of New York, coordinate PARCC-related postsecondary engagement activities in the state.
+New York is not administering the PARCC assessment in 2014-15, and has issued a request for proposals for an assessment system in 2015-16.

 The New York State Board of Regents adopted the Common Core State Standards in mathematics and English language arts/literacy in July 2010.
 In January 2011, the Board of Regents approved the recommended additions to the Common Core State Standards for English Language Arts/Literacy and mathematics, plus a new set of Prekindergarten standards.
 In August 2010, New York became one of twelve states to win the Race to the Top competition.
 The state joined the Partnership for Assessment of Readiness for College and Careers as a Governing State in the spring of 2010 and actively helped shape PARCC’s proposal for a common, next-generation assessment system.